inlets/inlets-pro/chart/inlets-pro/README.md

     port: 3000
 ```

-Expose two ports instead of one:
+Tunnel two ports instead of just one:

 ```yaml
 dataPlane: